ACG8/ai-final-project-path-navigation/README.md

 creates diagrams of the solutions and outputs them to the "output" directory.

 All of our test cases are found in main.scala.tests.astarTests.
-There are "grid" environments containing the m by n grids and the polygons main.scala.tests.grids.
+There are "grid" environments containing the m by n grids and the polygons in main.scala.tests.grids.
 Each algorithm is run on each test using each heuristic.